Growth of quasi-convex subgroups in groups with a constricting element: Introduction

-\textbf{(A) Groups acting properly with a strongly contracting element.} Members of this class contain elements that ``behave like'' a loxodromic isometry in a hyperbolic space -- in a strong way.
+\paragraph{Groups acting properly with a strongly contracting element.} Members of this class contain elements that ``behave like'' a loxodromic isometry in a hyperbolic space -- in a strong sense.
 Let $\delta\ge 0$.
-A \textit{subset} $A$ of $X$ is $\delta$-\textit{strongly contracting} if the diameter of the nearest-point projection on $A$ of any ball of $X$ not intersecting $A$ is less than $\delta$.
-An \textit{element} $g$ of $G$ is $\delta$-\textit{strongly contracting} if it has infinite order and there exists $o\in X$ such that the orbit $\langle g\rangle o$ is $\delta$-strongly contracting.

-In his seminal paper M. Gromov introduced the concept of $\delta$-hyperbolic space \cite{Gro87}.
+A \emph{subset} $A$ of $X$ is $\delta$-\emph{strongly contracting} if the diameter of the nearest-point projection on $A$ of any metric ball of $X$ not intersecting $A$ is less than $\delta$.
+An \emph{element} $g$ of $G$ is $\delta$-\emph{strongly contracting} if it has infinite order and there exists an orbit of the cyclic subgroup generated by $g$ that is $\delta$-strongly contracting.
+In his seminal paper M. Gromov introduced the concept of $\delta$-hyperbolic space, \cite{gromov_hyperbolic_1987}.
 He observed that most of the large scale features of negative curvature can be described in terms of thin triangles.
 Nowadays, there are plenty of reformulations of the $\delta$-hyperbolicity.
 In particular, H. Masur and Y. Minsky gave one by describing geodesics in terms of strong contraction:

-\begin{example} A geodesic metric space $X$ is hyperbolic if and only if there exists $\delta\ge 0$ such that any geodesic segment of $X$ is $\delta$-strongly contracting \cite[Theorem~2.3]{MaMi99}. \end{example}
+\begin{ex} A geodesic metric space $X$ is hyperbolic if and only if there exists $\delta\ge 0$ such that any geodesic segment of $X$ is $\delta$-strongly contracting, \cite[Theorem~2.3]{masur_geometry_1999}. \end{ex}

 The following are some subclasses of groups acting properly with a strongly contracting element: